 What is Medicare Part D?

-Medicare Part D is the prescription drug portion of Medicare that helps members pay for brand-name and generic prescription drugs.
+Medicare Part D is the prescription drug part of Medicare that helps members pay for brand-name and generic drugs.

 Medicare Part D plans are handled by private insurance companies.
-All policies are required to provide a standard level of coverage, meaning they pay for a core set of prescription drugs.
+All policies have to offer a standard level of coverage.
+That means every plan will pay for at least two different drugs for each drug category.

-Outside the core set of prescriptions covered by Part D, coverage and cost sharing will vary from provider to provider.
-Before enrolling, review plans to find out whether your drugs are covered and how much you'll be required to pay out of pocket.
+Outside the core set of prescriptions that each Part D Medicare plan has to cover by law, coverage and what you'll pay for drugs will vary from company to company.
+Before enrolling, review plans to find out whether your drugs are covered and how much you'll have to pay out of pocket.

-If you need coverage for a specific medication, it is important to view the plan's drug formulary carefully to see if the drug you need is covered.
-You can find coverage information in the insurance company's plan documents or by visiting the Medicare.gov Part D comparison tool.
+If you need coverage for a specific medication, it is important to look at the list of prescription drugs covered by the insurance plan, also called a drug formulary.
+You can find coverage information in the insurance company's plan documents or by visiting the Medicare Part D plan finder tool.

 Other Medicare parts